chensihai/is_minedigital_scam/README.md

 # How many register users on https://minedigital.xyz?
 From one of the scammer or hunter，it has 200,000 users in North Americe.
-According to the evidence, it might has only 20000 users in North Americe. https://blockbook-bitcoin.binancechain.io/address/381R4dLAq5tcx5Mpr7d7BEfC6gKwnD2fMC?filter=All https://ethplorer.io/zh/address/0xee174b5e16824cb7e7ebaccd1b224f464e0ba17d#chart=candlestick&pageSize=100
+According to the evidence, it might has less than 20000 users in North Americe. https://blockbook-bitcoin.binancechain.io/address/381R4dLAq5tcx5Mpr7d7BEfC6gKwnD2fMC?filter=All https://ethplorer.io/zh/address/0xee174b5e16824cb7e7ebaccd1b224f464e0ba17d#chart=candlestick&pageSize=100